hooksz/Focus-Secrecy-Baseline/README.md

 bash scripts/sent140.sh
 ```

 We include examples for running inference with the API in the script files.
-Note that this requires providing the ```openai_key``` command line argume
+Note that this requires providing the ```openai_key``` command line argument.

+## Citation
+Please use the following